Kanboard Documentation

 $this->route->addRoute('/my/route/:my_variable', 'myController', 'myAction', 'myplugin');

-To fetch the value of the variable you can use the method getStringParam() or getIntegerParam() from the class Kanboard\Core\Http\Request:
+To fetch the value of the variable, you can use the method getStringParam() or getIntegerParam() from the class Kanboard\Core\Http\Request:

 If we have the URL /my/route/foobar, the value of my_variable is foobar:

-$this->request->getStringParam('my_variable'); // Return foobar
+$this->request->getStringParam('my_variable'); // Returns foobar

 From templates, you have to use the helper Kanboard\Helper\Url.